llalegg/rd-tasks/replit.md

 - July 11, 2025.
 Made Task Detail Panel header transparent and changed panel background to #1C1C1B with #292928 border
 - July 11, 2025.
 Updated toast message padding to have 16px spacing from left side to content
 - July 11, 2025.
 Fixed toast content alignment to start from left with proper 16px spacing and full width layout
+- July 11, 2025.
+Increased Assignee column width from w-16 to w-24 for better text visibility
+- July 11, 2025.
+Added more diverse random profile images for athletes and users
+- July 11, 2025.
+Made top navigation bar responsive to shrink when task panel is open (500px margin)
+- July 11, 2025.
+Removed all console.log statements from TaskManager and TaskKanban components
 ```

 ## User Preferences